LekoArts/gatsby-themes/.github/ISSUE_TEMPLATE/feature-request.md

 ## Summary

 Brief explanation of the feature.
+And to which theme this should be added.

 ### Basic example